DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

   - For ``histogram`` e.g.: ``{bins: 20, range: [0, 100]}``
   - Empty dict or missing line for other statistics that don't require additional arguments

+- **regrid_first** (bool, optional): Whether to apply regridding (and region selection) before time statistics.
+Default: ``False``

+  - For some statistics (e.g., histogram), it may be necessary to regrid the data before applying the statistic because the statistic can disrupt the spatial dimensions required for regridding.

 **Paths Section**